 For a quick introduction to Skills Online, check out the video.

-Skills Online content is specific to Canadian public health practice and covers a variety of topics, including epidemiology, statistics and surveillance.
+Skills Online content is specific to Canadian public health practice and covers a variety of topics, including epidemiology, statistics, surveillance, health literacy, evaluation and more.

-The program offers facilitated and self-directed modules.
-You can take short self-directed modules any time.
-Facilitated modules are offered in the fall, winter and spring and take eight weeks to complete (about 25 to 40 hours of work).
+The program offers facilitated and self-directed courses.
+You can take short self-directed courses any time.
+Facilitated courses are offered in the fall, winter and spring and take eight weeks to complete (about 25 to 40 hours of work).

-Learners in facilitated modules work in teams of about 15 people from a variety of public health disciplines.
+Learners in facilitated courses work in teams of about 15 people from a variety of public health disciplines.
 Trained facilitators act as mentors to the learning teams, answering questions and encouraging discussion.

 Note: On-line learners must have a computer with an internet connection and the ability to play audio and video files.
 Use the System Checker to see if your Web Browser is compatible.